President & Chief Executive Officer Alexander & Baldwin, Inc.

 Tom Lewis is retired chief executive officer of Realty Income Corporation, a publicly traded real estate investment trust that is specializes in providing shareholders with dependable monthly income from the cash flow from real estate properties owned.
 He joined Realty Income in 1987 and held a number of executive positions before serving as CEO from 1997 until his retirement in 2013.
 Lewis took Realty Income public in the 90s and guided its growth into a $15 billion REIT.

-Lewis serves on the board of directors of Sunstone Hotel Investors, Inc. He holds a bachelor’s degree in business administration from Chaminade University.
+He holds a bachelor’s degree in business administration from Chaminade University.

 Founder and Chief Executive Officer